QuentinRa/blog.quentinra.dev/maths/graph/trees/opti.md

 [Go back](..)

-You are usually given a non oriented graph (if the graph is oriented, consider it as non oriented) with a weight on your edges.
+You are usually given a non-oriented graph (if the graph is oriented, consider it as non-oriented) with a weight on your edges.
 Your job is to create a Minimum weight spanning tree (`Arbre couvrant de poids minimum (ACM)`) by minimizing the total weight.

 **Kruskal's algorithm**